alan-turing-institute/alexa-room-finder/docs/troubleshooting.md

 ## The skill is detecting that rooms are free when they aren't

-This means something is wrong with requesters.findFreeRoom(), or the parameters being sent to that function.
+This ver likely means something is wrong with requesters.findFreeRoom(), or the parameters being sent to that function.
 I suggest testing that with `node test/test-findFreeRoom.js`.
+Check the specific times being passed to it.

+Alternatively, there may be problems with timezones.
+See the 'Timezones' section for help with this.

 ## Timezones